All courses 290 min6 chaptersBuilderanthropic

 What's next

-You've now completed the full five-chapter arc.
-The capstone project ties it together: you'll build a production research agent that orchestrates GitHub + Postgres + a cloud docs MCP server, uses the Files API for document context, and runs behind the complete hook stack from this chapter.
-The capstone repo is described in the course outline.
+The capstone project ties all five chapters together: a production research agent that orchestrates GitHub + Postgres + a cloud docs MCP server, uses the Files API for document context, and runs behind the complete hook stack.
+Details in the course outline.

 References